billba/topical/README.md

 To these samples, you'll need to clone this repo.

-[simple sample](/samples/simple.js) is a JavaScript bot demonstrates a conversation with parent-child topics.
+[simple sample](/samples/simple.js) is a JavaScript bot that demonstrates a conversation with parent-child topics.
 Run `node samples/simple.js`

 The rest of the samples are written in TypeScript.
 To run them you'll need to: